-This report identifies the factors contributing to the cycles in Brazil's cotton production and exports that have made the country both an important market for U.S. cotton exports and now a competitor with U.S. cotton producers since 1990.The Expansion of Modern Grocery Retailing and Trade in Developing Countries
+This report identifies the factors contributing to the cycles in Brazil's cotton production and exports that have made the country both an important market for U.S. cotton exports and now a competitor with U.S. cotton producers since 1990 (June 2011).The Expansion of Modern Grocery Retailing and Trade in Developing Countries

-(July 2011).
 Modern grocery retailing has been expanding rapidly in developing countries.
 The expansion could affect food trade by helping consumers achieve their preferences for dietary diversity, convenience, and quality, as well as by introducing supply chain efficiencies that may reduce real food prices.
-The findings suggest that modern retail expansion has been associated with the demand for nonprice characteristics, such as convenience in food shopping and preparation, rather than developing more efficient supply chains.
+The findings suggest that modern retail expansion has been associated with the demand for nonprice characteristics, such as convenience in food shopping and preparation, rather than developing more efficient supply chains (July 2011).

-(April 2004).
 South American soybean production, combined with the U.S. soybean stocks-to-use ratio, provides a strong basis for forecasting U.S. soybean prices.
-South American soybean production accounts for much of the global structural change that has altered the relationships among U.S. soybean production, use, stocks, and price.
+South American soybean production accounts for much of the global structural change that has altered the relationships among U.S. soybean production, use, stocks, and price (April 2004).

-(January 2002).
 Recent increases in international competitiveness by Argentine and Brazilian grain and soybean producers likely foreshadow continued global trade-share gains, particularly for soybeans and soybean products.
-Macroeconomic and policy developments, particularly those related to exchange rates, and infrastructure improvements will remain central to each country's future prospects.
+Macroeconomic and policy developments, particularly those related to exchange rates, and infrastructure improvements will remain central to each country's future prospects (January 2002).

-The Brazilian Sugar Industry: Recent Developments (September 2001).
 Since Brazil can produce either sugar or ethanol from sugarcane, it is one of the few countries that can adjust sugar production rapidly to potential world sugar shortfalls and high international prices.
-Moreover, Brazilian government policies supporting economic liberalization are likely to increase sugar production and exports.
+Moreover, Brazilian government policies supporting economic liberalization are likely to increase sugar production and exports (September 2001).

-Lower Real Boosts Brazil's Agricultural Exports (March 2000).
 Following economic crises in Asia and Russia, Brazil suffered its own financial crisis, which was exacerbated by capital flight.
 Brazil devalued its currency, the real, 32 percent, which had an immediate, positive effect-enhancing the competitiveness of Brazil's agricultural exports.
-ERS analysis describes the Brazilian financial crisis and its effects on Brazilian farmers and international agricultural prices and trade.
+ERS analysis describes the Brazilian financial crisis and its effects on Brazilian farmers and international agricultural prices and trade (March 2000).